kaylamcarlson/The-Art-of-Software-Testing-Notes/README.md

 #### Error Guessing
 - No method to this, just using experience and intuition to seek out errors.
 Normally commonly occuring ones.

+## Chapter 5
+- Large programs require a different approach.
+Something called Module Testing.
+- You focus on testing sub programs, routines, classes and procedures.
+- It is largely a Whitebox testing method.

+#### Incremental Testing
+- Testing each module independently then combining them is called nonincremental.
+- Combining modules together both that to be tested and previously tested ones is called incremental testing and it is superior.
+- Debugging is easier if incremental testing is used and testing in more thorough.
+- It can be unwise to test early modules in a program if it is still being devloped.
+As the program further they may decide to change areas of the top code and it may not be tested again if it was already tested at a earlier stage.
+Top down vs bottom up testing each have advangtages and flaws, however bottom up has the advantage due easier obvservations and creation of test conditions.